OXID-eSales/oxideshop-user-documentation/releases/releases-2020/oxid-eshop-620.rst

 Changes in the module system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Today it is standard in large and medium-sized projects to operate the OXID eShop in various environments such as integration, staging, and production.
+Nowadays it is standard in large and medium-sized projects to operate OXID eShop in various environments such as integration, staging, and production.
 In order to easily configure modules instead of managing them separately in each environment, the module system was extended accordingly.
 It is now possible to manage the environment via YAML configuration files.
 These are stored in the new directory :file:`/var` and its structured subdirectories.
 For detailed information, see the developer documentation: https://docs.oxid-esales.com/developer/en/6.2/development/modules_components_themes/project/module_configuration/modules_configuration.html#configuring-module-20190910

 The :file:`metadata.php` file will be validated more strictly.
 The version number is now mandatory and additional source code is not allowed.